SiphoZ/WikiMedia_Search/README.md

 * Ruby version : Ruby 2.5.1

-* How to run the test
+Running the application

  Step 1: Clone this GitHub Repository to your device.

- Step 2: Open the folder and open the app folder, then open the models folder, you shal find a file named search.rb
+ Step 2: Open the folder in your terminal, and type in `rails s` to run the rails server.

- Step 3: In your terminal run the file with the command: ruby search.rb, and that's it.
+ Step 3: Once the server has began running, go to your browser and enter ** localhost:3000**

- Enjoy:)
+ Enjoy :)